Wind Mitigation

 • Re-nailing the roof decking to increase their wind uplift

 Florida weather is never predictable – hurricanes, tropical storms, high winds – you never know what the weather will bring or how it may impact your roof.
 The high winds often associated with a hurricane or tropical storm produce gusts up to 80, 100, or even 150 mph.
 The roof and openings of your building (windows, skylights, shutters, etc.) can experience serious, costly damage.
 There are several ways to protect your investment and possibly save some money in the process!
-Here are some ways adding wind mitigation to your roof can save you money:
+Here are some ways adding wind mitigation to your roof can save you money.

 The mitigation savings are deducted from the wind portion of your insurance policy, which makes up more than ½ of your yearly premium costs.
 Most customers can cut their annual insurance bill in half by making a few improvements to help “harden” their building.
 We suggest going online to Florida’s insurance saving calculator for what these savings would look like on your own building.